NPA will oppose bail application of officials who aided fake doctor

-The NPA says it will oppose the bail application of twohome affairs department officials accused of aiding fake doctor Leeto Chele get an identity document.
+The NPA says it will oppose the bail application of two home affairs department officials accused of aiding fake doctor Leeto Chele to get an identity document.

 Lebogang Sunduzwayo and Mzamo Mbilini, who work at the Randfotein office of the department, were arrested on Thursday and are facing charges of fraud and corruption.
 Their arrest follows that of Charlotte Bens-Edward, also from the same office, who was nabbed earlier this month in connection with aiding Chele.